Ottoman Land Code of 1858: Regional variation

 The extent to which each of these modes of law applied to the several countries under Ottoman rule varied, and was largely dependent upon the country itself.

-1858 Land Code in Palestine
+1858 Land Code in the Mutasarrifate of Jerusalem

 Late Ottoman (1858-1918)

-As an example for regional variations, not all of these modes of user were actually found in Palestine.
-The extent of mulk or allodial lands (privately owned property) in Palestine was limited, and was usually only found in the old cities or in garden areas.
+As an example for regional variations, not all of these modes of user were actually found in the Mutasarrifate of Jerusalem.
+The extent of mulk or allodial lands (privately owned property) in the Mutasarrifate of Jerusalem was limited, and was usually only found in the old cities or in garden areas.
 Rural land in this category was rare.
 In nearly all cases (excluding only “Waqf” lands, and communal profits-à-prendre land, or dead and undeveloped land), lands were either mulk or miri tenures.